 “Childhood anxiety is a huge mental health problem in the U.S. and anything we can do to mitigate anxiety or prevent its development would have a huge impact on the mental health system in the United States.”

 As to why having a dog is beneficial to children’s health, Gadomski explains: “Interacting with a friendly dog also reduces cortisol levels, most likely through oxytocin release, which lessens physiologic responses to stress.
 These hormonal effects may underlie the observed emotional and behavioral benefits of animal-assisted therapy and pet dogs.”

-Children growing up with dogs will experience all these wonderful benefits.
+Children who grow up with dogs will experience all these wonderful benefits.
 A pet dog can become your child’s best companion, and a major source of comfort and psychological support.
 Basically, having a dog is like having your very own best friend and therapist, all rolled up in one furry package.